-Potentially Better Practice 6.1: Communicate as needed posttransition with care providers outside of the medical home
+Potentially Better Practice 6.1: Develop a process to communicate with care providers outside of the medical home to facilitate transitions of care

 The EMR activities for this section are aligned with the recommendations for Potentially Better Practice 2.1.
 Please see that section for details.